crodier/software-blog/_posts/2023-01-01-thread-Dumps.md

 always catch unchecked exceptions** (java.lang.Exception should be caught.)
 This advice contradicts much writing and "conventional wisdom."
-For example, [InfoWorld tip 134](https://www.infoworld.com/article/2077500/java-tip-134--when-catching-exceptions--don-t-cast-your-net-too-wide.html) talks extensively about reasons to not catch uncaught exceptions, but mentions, "perhaps in general error handling you could do this, but only then."
+For example, [InfoWorld tip 134](https://www.infoworld.com/article/2077500/java-tip-134--when-catching-exceptions--don-t-cast-your-net-too-wide.html) talks about reasons to not catch uncaught exceptions, and mentions, "perhaps in general error handling you could do this, but only then."
-This is too weak a statement from the InfoWorld author.
+This is too weak a statement.
-Instead, the article should add, you must always name your threads when you start them, and log them if they exit abnormally by catching java.lang.Exception where the thread was started.
+Instead, you must always
+name your threads when you start them, and log them if they exit abnormally by catching java.lang.Exception where the thread was started.
-If your colleagues call this code bloat, you can direct them back to this article, and the specific ANTLR example which took down a large multi-thousand node financial system for many hours in production recently.
+This may be called code bloat; however, this is a trade-off.

+I strongly recommend trading off observability as it can be critical for your business success.
+From a cost/value perspective, you are trading a fat tailed distribution of time lost debugging, vs. a tiny fixed cost of reading the try-catch block.
+Meaning, if once in your life, you spend three hours debugging, looking for a dead thread which may have died without any logging of the thread death, you have already lost more time than you would have spent in several lifetimes, reading the try-catch block.
+If you structure your code, the try catch could be a standard annotation, which you write once, and costs almost nothing as a "code reading concern."

 Recounting this example also makes me think ANTLR should force developers to catch a specific sub-class itself of